mkj-is/CombineMIDI/README.md

 This library is small on purpose and there is a large potential for improvement:

 - [ ] New MIDI controllers are not detected when the subscription was already made.
-- [ ] All MIDI sources are connected during the first subscription, there currently no way to select a particular device.
+- [ ] All MIDI sources are connected during the first subscription, there is currently no way to select a particular device.
 - [ ] Sending messages back to other destinations using the client is not possible.

 ## Contributing